graphprotocol/graph-node/docs/environment-variables.md

   queries caused by subscriptions.
 Defaults to no logging.
 - `STORE_CONNECTION_POOL_SIZE`: How many simultaneous connections to allow to the store.
   Due to implementation details, this value may not be strictly adhered to.
 Defaults to 10.
+- `GRAPH_LOG_POI_EVENTS`: Logs Proof of Indexing events deterministically.
+  This may be useful for debugging.